Types of Trailer

 These trailers are excellent for carrying both tall and heavy loads.
 They’re able to carry up to 150,000 pounds depending on the number of axles your trailer has.
 They can range anywhere from three axles all the way up to 20 axles.
 The maximum legal well length of an RNG trailer is 29 feet, and the max legal freight height is 11.6 feet.
-They have a max width of 8.5 feet, as is the standard with most trailers.
-Should you be above 8.5 feet in width you will have to acquire additional permits.
+They have a max-width of 8.5 feet, as is the standard with most trailers.
+Should you be above 8.5 feet in the width you will have to acquire additional permits.

 9. Specialty trailers